Contractor License Requirements in Hawaii

 How to Verify a Contractor's License in Hawaii

-1. Visit the Hawaii Department of Commerce and Consumer Affairs - Contractors License Board license lookup tool.
+Visit the Hawaii Department of Commerce and Consumer Affairs - Contractors License Board website to verify any contractor's license before hiring.

 Reciprocity Agreements